-With the semifinals of the AAC Tournament in the books, we take a look at a few of the big takeaways from Friday, as well as storylines to keep in mind on Saturday.
+With the championship of the AAC Tournament in the books, we take a look at a few of the big takeaways from Louisville’s domination over the weekend.

 - This game was not nearly as close as the final score made it seem to be.
 The Cardinals played defense like their hair was on fire in the first half, overwhelming Connecticut’s guard duo of Shabazz Napier and Ryan Boatright.
 The result was a 14-point halftime lead that Louisville stretched to more than 20 in the second half before letting the Huskies rally somewhat down the stretch.
 The Huskies did a great job of putting themselves in a position to win the conference tournament, but they did not have the firepower or the depth to hang with the Cardinals, a team which is clearly firing on all cylinders.

 - Montrezl Harrell continues to be the primary reason why the Cardinals have looked so much better in the last month.
 UConn’s frontcourt issues are well-documented, so it shouldn’t be particularly surprising that Harrell had a big day against them.
 But with 22 points on 9-of-14 shooting, 11 rebounds, and three blocks, Harrell was the best player on the floor and Louisville fans should be thrilled that he has finally emerged.
 Harrell has always had the skill set to be this good but his recent explosion has coincided with a sudden influx of confidence.
 You can just tell that Harrell now goes after rebounds as if he knows he will get it, and he attacks the rim like no one is going to stop him — which has been mostly true.
 If he keeps playing like this in the NCAA Tournament, Louisville will not be a fun team for anybody to play.